Hindawi affair: Background

 He was interrogated intensively for a number of days, during which his sleep was interrupted.
 During his interrogations and later trial he described two conflicting stories leading up to the incident.
 During the interrogation, Hindawi claimed to have arranged the plot with high-ranking officers in Syrian Air Force intelligence a year earlier in Damascus, where he was given Syrian papers and instructions for operating the explosive.
 He supposedly conducted a training run back in England before returning again to Syria for final details and preparation.
-As for the explosive itself, Hindawi said that it was delivered to him in the Royal Garden Hotel in London on 5 April, less than two weeks prior to the attempted bombing.
+Hindawi said that the explosive was delivered to him in the Royal Garden Hotel in London on 5 April, less than two weeks prior to the attempted bombing.
 This story is supported by the fact that Hindawi had first sought refuge in the Syrian embassy after learning of the failed bombing, and that Syrian officials were in the process of altering his appearance before he fled again.
 Also, British intelligence had previously intercepted Syrian communications with Hindawi's name, Hindawi was using genuine Syrian documents although he was not Syrian, and Hindawi's original escape plan involved leaving England with Syrian agents working on Syrian Arab Airlines.

 During the trial Hindawi retracted his confession and claimed that he was the victim of a conspiracy, probably by Israeli agents.
 He claimed that the police forced him to sign the statements attributed to him unread, threatened to hand him over to the Mossad and told him that his parents were also arrested in London.